In this Article:

-This Scorpion has a few battle scars now, but it has proven itself in hot, dusty, and sandy conditions.
+Our CZ Scorpion EVO 3 S1 carbine has a few battle scars now.
+But it has proven itself in hot, dusty, and sandy conditions.
 After owning one for several months, we thought it was time for a long-term review.

 - Simple Blowback Bolt